Klemet/ForestRoadNetworkPluginForQGIS/README.md

 - A raster containing information about fine topographic element, such as contour lines (e.g. number or length of contour lines in a pixel)
 - A raster containing information about bodies of water (lake, rivers) onto which a bridge is necessary (0 = no water, anything else = body of water in the pixel)
 - A raster containing information about streams crossing the pixel (e.g. number or length of streams in the pixel)
+- An additional raster that can contain any remaining cost (e.g. costs due to particular legislations, or to avoid particular fauna habitats)

-Only one of these raster is needed to launch the algorithm.
+Only one of these rasters is needed to launch the algorithm.

 The parameters are :

-- The reference cost of building a forest road of the smallest type on a flat terrain and with the best type of soil for road construction, on the length of a pixel
+- The basic distance cost of building a forest road of the smallest type on a flat terrain and with the best type of soil for road construction, on the length of a pixel
-- The "slope" parameter that multiplies the mean slope of a pixel to obtain an additional cost of construction
+- The "slope" table of parameter that will associate ranges of slope to an additional cost
-- The "fine topography threshold" parameter; above this threshold for the fine topography raster (see above), the cost of construction will be multiplied by 2 due to detours that will have to be made to cross the pixel with a forest road
+- The "fine topography threshold" table of parameter, which will associate ranges of values of fine topography to a multiplicator that will represent a detour that will have to be made while crossing the pixel
 - The "bridge" parameter, which correspond to the mean cost of constructing a bridge on a body of water the size of a pixel
 - The "culvert" parameter, which is the mean cost of construction a culvert on a stream

-Only the reference cost parameter is needed to launch the algorithm.
+Only the basic distance cost parameter is needed to launch the algorithm.
+Additional costs due to the slope or to soils can be estimated easily by a simple linear model based on real cost data of constructed roads; with the correct reference levels put into the intercept of the model, the intercept of the model will become the basic distance cost.

 We advise that the parameters and the cost rasters are all expressed in monetary units (such as dollards or euros) in order to facilitate parametrisation, and to better interpret the results of the Forest Road Network Creation algorithm (see below) if the cost raster produced by this algorithm is used for it.